ThamarD/dpos-dashboard/README.md

   - pubaddress: the public address of the delegate wallet (no need / never add your private address/seeds!!!)
   - viewtype: option is: dpos_delegate; other options are not yet implemented
   - monitoring: options are:
-    - yes: every 10 minutes this entry will be sampled and if something is wrong, and telegram is configured, you will be infomred
+    - yes: every 10 minutes this entry will be sampled and if something is wrong, and telegram is configured, you will be informed
-    - no: every 60 minutes this enty is monitored and if something is wrong, you won't be informed via telegram
+    - no: every 60 minutes this entry is monitored and if something is wrong, you won't be informed via telegram
   - action: options are
-    - "": this entry will be handeld normaly
+    - "": this entry will be handled normally
-    - template: this entry will be ignord, no output entry will be made in the dashboard
+    - template: this entry will be ignored, no output entry will be made in the dashboard
     - remove: remove this entry from the dashboard (cdashboard.json file); not from the config.json file
-    - skip: this entry will be skipped; used when you want to pauze the active monitoring
+    - skip: this entry will be skipped; used when you want to pause the active monitoring

 Example config.json:
 ```